Julian/cardboard/docs/rules/spells_abilities_and_effects.rst

     e.
 Some spells and abilities have multiple steps or actions, denoted by separate sentences or clauses, that involve multiple players.
 In these cases, the choices for the first action are made in APNAP order, and then the first action is processed simultaneously.
 Then the choices for the second action are made in APNAP order, and then that action is processed simultaneously, and so on.
 See rule 101.4.
     f.
 If an effect gives a player the option to pay mana, he or she may activate mana abilities before taking that action.
 If an effect specifically instructs or allows a player to cast a spell during resolution, he or she does so by putting that spell on top of the stack, then continuing to cast it by following the steps in rules 601.2a-h, except no player receives priority after it's cast.
 The currently resolving spell or ability then continues to resolve, which may include casting other spells this way.
 No other spells can normally be cast and no other abilities can normally be activated during resolution.
     g.
 If an effect requires information from the game (such as the number of creatures on the battlefield), the answer is determined only once, when the effect is applied.
 If the effect requires information from a specific object, including the source of the ability itself or a target that's become illegal, the effect uses the current information of that object if it's in the public zone it was expected to be in; if it's no longer in that zone, or if the effect has moved it from a public zone to a hidden zone, the effect uses the object's last known information.
 See rule 112.7a.
 If an ability states that an object does something, it's the object as it exists -- or as it most recently existed -- that does it, not the ability.
     h.
-If an effect :ref:ers to certain characteristics, it checks only for the value of the specified characteristics, regardless of any related ones an object may also have.
+If an effect refers to certain characteristics, it checks only for the value of the specified characteristics, regardless of any related ones an object may also have.

         .. admonition:: Example

             An effect that reads "Destroy all black creatures" destroys a white-and-black creature, but one that reads "Destroy all nonblack creatures" doesn't.

     i.
-If an ability's effect :ref:ers to a specific untargeted object that has been previously referred to by that ability's cost or trigger condition, it still affects that object even if the object has changed characteristics.
+If an ability's effect refers to a specific untargeted object that has been previously referred to by that ability's cost or trigger condition, it still affects that object even if the object has changed characteristics.

         .. admonition:: Example